PintaProject/user-guide/docs/move.md

     ![Move selected image final](img/movepixelsc.png)

     &nbsp;
     !!!
 Note
         The right-click button always controls rotation - regardless of the location of the cursor.

+5. Hold `Ctrl` and drag the selection to resize it.
+Hold `Shift` while dragging to preserve the original aspect ratio.